-It is the responsibility of students needing special accommodation for this course to contact me at the beginning of the semester.
-We will make every effort to meet your needs in accordance with UF Guidelines.
+It is the responsibility of students needing special accommodation for this course to make an appointment to see me at the beginning of the semester.
+I will make every effort to meet your needs in accordance with UF Guidelines.

 Office Hours